Stay (Glenn Jones song)

-"Stay" is a song written by Bob Khozouri and Mark Stevens, originally recorded by American singer Glenn Jones and released in 1990.
-It reached number six on the US Billboard Hot Black Singles chart.
+"Stay" is a song written by Bob Khozouri and Mark Stevens, originally recorded by American singer Glenn Jones.
+It was released in 1990, by Jive Records, from his fifth album, All for You (1990), reaching number six on the US Billboard Hot Black Singles chart.
 The song became a worldwide hit for British girl group Eternal in 1993 and 1994.